digitalocean/sample-nodejs/README.md

 ## Installing App Sail ##

-To install the App Sail CLI, visit https://appsail.digitalocean.com and choose to Create or Launch a new app.
+To install the App Sail CLI, visit https://cloud.digitalocean.com/appsail and choose to Create or Launch a new app.
 Follow the on-screen instructions for installing the CLI.
-(On Windows, download and run https://appsail.nyc3.digitaloceanspaces.com/cli/windows/AppSailSetup.exe)

 ## Downloading the Sample App Source Code